 Page 1 of 2

-The need for pointing devices goes back to the wartime days when radar operators and others needed ways of aiming guns.
-Given the connection between war and its highest tech expression, the aeroplane it isn't surprising that the first electronic pointing device was the joystick, closely followed by the light-pen.
+The need for pointing devices goes back to the days of World War II when radar operators and others needed ways of aiming guns.
+Given the connection between war and its highest tech expression, the airplane, it isn't surprising that the first electronic pointing device was the joystick, closely followed by the light-pen.

 It's all relative

 So what makes the mouse such a good idea?